 While Medicare doesn’t cover medical alert systems, you may find a Medicare Advantage plan that does provide coverage.
 There are various types of alert systems on the market.
 Depending on your needs, one may be better than another.
 A medical alert system is beneficial, especially for those that are often alone.
 In the event of an emergency or injury, the button can be pressed to notify the alert company that you need help.

-In the context below we’ll discuss possible coverage for medical alert systems, types of alert systems, and how to get help paying for a medical alert system.
+In the context below, we’ll discuss possible coverage for medical alert systems, types of alert systems, and how to get help paying for them.

 Are Any Medical Alert Systems Covered by Medicare?